Player Profile

 In 2021, he skippered Lancashire in the One-Day Cup when Dane Vilas was called up to play in the Hundred.

-He should also pass the 50-wicket mark in his List A career in 2024.
+He is only one short of the 50-wicket mark in his List A career.

 But, more importantly, he wants to get his hands on another title or two to go alongside the 2015 Blast success.